 The most challenging aspect of starting to invest is picking the first few stocks to add to a portfolio.
-Every investor has their own techniques and strategies, but we want to give you the tools you need to place your first trades, and get your portfolio off to a running start.
+Every investor has their own techniques and strategies, but some fundamentals remain – buy what you know, do your homework, and don’t overthink your first steps!

 This simple answer is when you have money to invest for an extended period of time, the stock market historically has provided the greatest return.
 Read this post to understand why.